jthomm/smartmatch/README.md

 # Smartmatch.js

 `smartmatch` is a faux-overloaded equality function for JavaScript.

-### What does it do?

-It allows you to compare arbitrary data types to see if they "match".
 For example:

 ```js
 // Normal comparison